-Covid-19 coronavirus: How will the new 'digital diary' app work as Kiwis head back to the bars?
+Covid-19 coronavirus: Simon Bridges faces National Party leadership challenge from two MPs; Kiwis to hear new level-2 rules

 Although not mandatory for customers nor businesses, it's hoped a widespread uptake would create a nationally consistent means for diary-keeping.

-Meanwhile, the Prime Minister will also today shed more light on the key considerations for lifting further restrictions under alert level 2 - and what needs to happen before a move to level 1.
+The Prime Minister will also today shed more light on the key considerations for lifting further restrictions under alert level 2 - and what needs to happen before a move to level 1.

 A critical piece of that decision is the confidence that there is no risk of community transmission, with every single case being linked to a source.
 Yesterday marked 47 days since an infection could not be traced.